shivvamm/shivvamm/README.md

 ## 🛠️ My Projects

-- [Shloka](https://shloka.vercel.app/) - A project focused on providing insights into Sanskrit texts using AI.
+- [Shloka](https://shloka.vercel.app/) - A project focused on providing insights into Sanskrit texts.

-## 🌟 AI & Machine Learning Focus
+## 🌟 Current Focus

 I have a keen interest in Generative AI projects.
 My experience includes: